Jump to:

 Patients can present with a number of symptoms or complications that should be addressed by physiatry.

 • Chemotherapy Induced Peripheral Neuropathy (CIPN) is associated with the use of chemotherapy agents.
-Platinum agents (e.g., cisplatin), taxanes (e.g., pacilitaxel), vincristine, and bortezomib in particular are associated with CIPN.
-The CIPN can result in pain, weakness, and numbness, all of which can affect function.
-Patients with a preexisting neuropathy may be more at risk for developing symptoms.
+Platinum agents (e.g., cisplatin), taxanes (e.g., paclitaxel), vincristine, and bortezomib in particular are associated with CIPN.
+CIPN can result in pain, weakness, and numbness, all of which can affect function.
+Patients with preexisting neuropathy may be more at risk for developing symptoms.

 • Steroid Myopathy is commonly associated with prolonged use of steroids.
-Steroids are often used in SCT patients to prevent or limit graft versus host disease (GVHD) and are often part of chemotherapy protocols.
-Patients present with predominantly Type IIB muscle fiber atrophy and proximal greater than distal weakness.
+Steroids are often used in SCT patients to prevent or limit graft versus host disease (GvHD) and are often part of chemotherapy protocols.
+Patients present with predominantly Type IIX muscle fiber atrophy and proximal greater than distal weakness.
 This may result in difficulty with sit-to-stand transfers and ascending/descending stairs.

 • Deconditioning/Asthenia is due to the inflammatory and hormonal effects of the cancer and its treatment, medical complications, prolonged immobility, and inadequate nutrition.
-Fatigue is commonly associated with this.1,2,3,4 Gastrointestinal and oral mucosal GVHD may further reduce oral intake and exacerbate malnutrition.
+Fatigue is commonly associated with this.2 Gastrointestinal and oral mucosal GvHD may further reduce oral intake and exacerbate malnutrition.

-• Cytokine Release Syndrome (CRS) can be associated with CAR-T cell treatment and affect a number of organ systems including pulmonary, renal, liver and cardiac effects.
-Generalized symptoms including fatigue, chills, and fever are common.
+• Cytokine Release Syndrome (CRS) can be associated with CAR-T cell treatment and affects a number of systems including pulmonary, renal, hepatobiliary and cardiac.
+Symptoms including fatigue, chills, and fever are common.
 Neurologic symptoms include confusion, dizziness, decreased coordination and tremors.

-• Immune effector cell-associated neurotoxicity syndrome (ICANS) can occur in 20-70% of CAR-T cell therapy patients about 3-10 days after administration.
+• Immune effector cell-associated neurotoxicity syndrome (ICANS) can occur in 20-70% of CAR-T cell recipients about 3-10 days after administration.
 It can be associated with a number of neurologic symptoms including cognitive changes, hallucinations, aphasia, apraxia and seizures.
-ICANS can be potentially life threatening and may require ICU and mechanical ventilation.
+ICANS can be potentially life threatening, requiring intensive care, including organ system support, such as mechanical ventilation and systemic anti-cytokine therapy, such as tocilizumab.

 • Avascular necrosis – typically affects major joints including the femoral heads, knees, and shoulders.
-Chronic use of steroids, older age, female sex, diabetes, tobacco use, lupus, renal transplant, sickle cell anemia, alcoholism, and hematologic malignancy are risk factors.7 A history of radiation treatment, use of anti-estrogen medications and certain cytotoxic chemotherapies have also been implicated.8
+Chronic use of steroids, older age, female sex, diabetes, tobacco use, lupus, renal transplant, sickle cell anemia, alcoholism, and hematologic malignancy are risk factors.
+A history of radiation treatment, use of anti-estrogen medications and certain cytotoxic chemotherapies have also been implicated.7

 • Osteoporosis – patients are at increased risk of osteoporosis due to hormonal and inflammatory changes.
-Up to 50% of post-SCT patients have osteoporosis.9
+Up to 50% of post-SCT patients have osteoporosis.8

 • Leukopenia and neutropenia can be of concern.
 Patients may be at high risk for infection and could benefit from reverse isolation and refraining from group therapy sessions.
-Clinicians also need to also be sensitive to these concerns from a psychosocial perspective.
+Clinicians also need to be sensitive to these concerns from a psychosocial perspective.
 As exemplified during the COVID-19 pandemic, these legitimate anxieties may take a significant emotional toll, as it may impede efforts in community integration and social activities.
+There is evidence showing that exercise stimulates neutrophils and hematopoietic progenitors suggesting a role for exercise in treatment regimens.9

 • Anemia and thrombocytopenia can affect energy levels and ability to participate in therapy.
 Falls in these patients can be particularly severe due to their bleeding risk.
 Nevertheless, a recent narrative review concluded that exercise is likely safe and feasible with platelet counts >20,000/µL, although these patients should be closely monitored for any signs of bleeding.10